 Going into his match with undefeated Nicaraguan great, Roman “Chocolatito” Gonzalez, several respected commentators had warned that Sor Rungvisai would be a tough customer.
 A natural 115-pounder, he was also the former WBC champion, only losing his title via a technical decision to the man whom Gonzalez dethroned, highly-rated Mexican Carlos Cuadras.
 He had also posted solid stoppage wins over the likes of Jose Salgado and Yota Sato, and carried a KO ratio of over 80%, huge for the lower weight classes.
 However, a closer look at his record reveals several anomalies.

 The first thing you notice looking over Sor Rungvisai’s résumé is the number of times the word “debut” crops up in the column displaying the opponents’ record.
-Sor Rungvisai has faced a total of 13 fighters making their pro debut in his 47 contests, and a further 13 with losing records.
+Sor Rungvisai has faced a total of 14 fighters making their pro debut in his 47 contests, and a further 13 with losing records.
 Of the debutants, only one went the distance, taking him to a draw in his third bout.
-Every one of the remaining 12 was knocked out, and not a single one of them ever boxed again.
+Every one of the remaining 13 was knocked out, with only one of them ever boxing again.

 Making matters worse, in the 14 contests since losing to Cuadras in May 2014, the combined record of Sor Rungvisai’s opposition was 181-182-21.
 You would have been forgiven for thinking these stats suggested the Thai did not have the requisite pedigree to trouble the world’s finest pugilist.
 Compounding that feeling was the fact that every one of his defeats had come in the only four fights he had ever boxed outside of his home country.

 It was quite a shock then when, with 41 seconds remaining in the opening stanza, Srisaket Sor Rungvisai sent the reigning champion to the canvas from a solid body shot.
-Although not looking seriously hurt, Gonzalez (46-1, 38 KOs) was certainly showing signs of real discomfort.
-The Thai’s natural physical strength and powerful left hand from his southpaw stance was causing the great Nicaraguan trouble, and he took the round 10-8 on all three judges’ cards.
+Although not looking seriously hurt, Gonzalez (46-1, 38 KOs) certainly showed signs of discomfort.
+The Thai’s natural physical strength and powerful left hand from his southpaw stance caused the great Nicaraguan trouble and he took the opening round 10-8 on all three judges’ cards.

-A close second round saw the Thai pour on pressure for the first minute and a half, pushing the champion back to the ropes and banging away to head and body.
+A close second round saw the challenger pour on pressure for the first minute-and-a-half, pushing the champion back to the ropes and banging away to head and body.
 In a taste of what was to come over the remainder of the contest, Gonzalez fought back effectively over the final minute, landing a series of crisp, hurtful blows.
 One judge went with the late work of Gonzalez; the other two opted for the early volume punching of the challenger.

 Going into the second half of the contest then, the brilliant Nicaraguan had survived an early knockdown, a number of head clashes, and a nasty cut to regain firm control of the bout.
 All three judges awarded him rounds 3, 4, 5 and 6 – with the exception of one judge, who gave Sor Rungvisai the 4th – and he took a 57-55 lead on all three cards.